Mobile apps (Source: Sean MacEntee, goo.gl/XZKcae, under CC BY 2.0 licence)

 -

-In addition to those devices in the list above, it is also important to remember that there are devices which are partly or wholly independently mobile:
+In addition to those devices in the list above, it is important to remember that there are devices which are partly or wholly independently mobile:

 -